williamng95/fintech-devops/README.md

 This is to allow for automatic deployment if the need arises to directly commit on `main`

+The deployment workflow also needs to be called explicitly in the full CI/CD workflow, as GitHub's default policy prevents GitHub Actions from triggering further events recursively[^5]

 ## Process Flow:
 <div align="center">